By-Laws

 7. Team entrance fee to the league is three hundred and fifty dollars ($350.00) and must be paid three weeks before the league season begins.
 Teams will not be allowed to play if players' membership fees of twenty dollars ($20.00) and league entrance fee are not submitted by the deadline.
 When the rosters have been finalized, it will indicate the financial status of each player and team.
 The league will notify teams of the deadline for payments so as to allow for preparation of the schedule.

-8. Abuse of referees/officials will not be tolerated and can result in a player receiving a verbal warning in the first instance, being fined or suspended in other instances.
+8. Abuse of players/referees/officials will not be tolerated and can result in a player receiving a verbal warning in the first instance, being fined or suspended in other instances.
 Abuse can be verbal, mental, or physical.
 In the case of the suspension; a player will be suspended for not less than two (2) games or fined if the incident occurs a second time.
 Repeated offenses of this nature will result in the player being suspended for the remainder of the season.
 Fines may be a minimum of twenty-five dollars ($25.00) but may not exceed a maximum of fifty dollars ($50.00).
-Physical contact with the referee/official will result in an automatic suspension for a player.
+Physical contact with the player/referee/official will result in an automatic suspension for a player.
 Abuses for this article are defined as:

 1. Verbal: The use of words to attack, control or inflict ill will towards the referee.